CapStARE: Capsule-based Sequential Architecture for Robust and Efficient Gaze Estimation: Experimentation

 \subsection{Experimental Setup}

-Experiments were run on a Linux workstation with an NVIDIA RTX 4070 Ti Ultra GPU, Intel Core -7-14700KF CPU (28 threads), and 32 GB RAM, using Python 3.12, PyTorch 2.6.0, Torchvision 0.21.0, and CUDA 12.4.
+All experiments were conducted on a Linux workstation equipped with an NVIDIA RTX 4070Ti GPU, Intel Core i7-14700KF CPU, and 32 GB RAM using Python 3.12, Pytorch 2.6.0, Torchvision 0.21.0, and CUDA 12.4.

-Models were trained for 30 epochs with a batch size of 32 (training) and 16 (validation), using the Adam optimizer (learning rate $1 \times 10^{-5}$, weight decay $1 \times 10^{-5}$) and cosine annealing for smoother convergence.
-Regularization included dropout after capsule formation and L2 weight decay.
+Models were trained for 30 epochs using Adam with learning rate $1\times10^{-5}$, weight decay $1\times10^{-5}$, cosine annealing, batch size 32 for training, and batch size 16 for validation.
+Dropout and L2 regularization were applied after capsule formation.
+ConvNeXt-Base was initialized from ImageNet pretrained weights and kept fully frozen after comparative partial-unfreezing trials demonstrated superior stability and efficiency.

-The encoder was initialized with ImageNet-pretrained ConvNeXt-Base from Torchvision.
-After testing partial unfreezing, the backbone was fully frozen for stability and efficiency, with batch normalization added afyer its 1024-channel output.